-SWEMWBS is more complicated to score and it is important that it is scored correctly in order for comparisons to be made across different studies.
-SWEMWBS is a shortened version of WEMWBS which is Rasch compatible.
-This means the seven items have superior scaling properties to the 14 items, but in order to take advantage of this and to compare results with those of other studies using SWEMWBS, raw scores need to be transformed.
+The 7-item scale WEMWBS is more complicated to score and it is important that it is scored correctly in order for comparisons to be made across different studies.
+The 7-item scale WEMWBS is a shortened version of WEMWBS which is Rasch compatible.
+This means the seven items have superior scaling properties to the 14 items, but in order to take advantage of this and to compare results with those of other studies using the 7-item scale WEMWBS, raw scores need to be transformed.
 Transformation just means that the total raw scores need to be converted as in this conversion table.

 As there is no gold standard for measuring high mental wellbeing all cut points are by definition arbitrary.
-NHS Direct have chose to use a cut point of 59 and above as high mental wellbeing.
+NHS Direct has chosen to use a cut-point of 59 and above as high mental wellbeing.

 How you analyse your information further will depend on your study design.
 As a rule of thumb, studies need to include at least 50 people with evaluation data at two points in time, or 50 people in each group if two groups are going to be compared.
 Further information on sample size is available in the guides below.

-Individual level differences: Neither of the measures were developed for monitoring change at the individual level or in clinical. settings, but WEMWBS and SWEMWBS have been shown to be responsive to change at the individual level and some practitioners are using them to help clients and patients think about ways in which their mental health is changing.
+Individual-level differences: Neither of the measures was developed for monitoring change at the individual level or in clinical settings, but both the 14-item scale and 7-item scale WEMWBS have been shown to be responsive to change at the individual level and some practitioners are using them to help clients and patients think about ways in which their mental health is changing.
 Different statistical approaches give different results with regard to minimally important levels of change.
-For WEMWBS the methods give a minimum of 3 points and a maximum of 8 points; for SWEMWBS, a minimum of 1 point and a maximum of 3 points.
+For the 14-item scale WEMWBS the methods give a minimum of 3 points and a maximum of 8 points; for the 7-item scale WEMWBS, a minimum of 1 point and a maximum of 3 points.